TO: Incoming Class

 2. COM REGISTRATION RULES

-- All UIC students including those in the COM register for courses through the campus registration system.
-The registration mechanism is UIC Web for Student.
+- All UIC students including those in the COM are registered for courses by the COM Registrar's Office.

 - Registration is a University entity; and the COM Records and Registration office strictly enforces UIC registration policies, regulations and rules codified by the Board of Trustees and UIC administration.
 COM registration rules have been developed to reinforce registration requirements and to clarify differences for COM students.